evercoinx/meme-tools/README.md

     yarn distribute-funds:dry-run
     ```

-9. Transfer USD from _marketing_ account on Base to the _main_ accounts on Solana using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=BASE&chainOut=SOLANA&token=USDC).
+9. Transfer USDC from _marketing_ account on Base to the _dev_ and _sniper distributor_ accounts on Solana using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=BASE&chainOut=SOLANA&token=USDC).

-10. Swap the transferred USD to SOL for each _main_ account.
+10. Swap the transferred USDC to SOL for the _dev_ and _sniper distributor_ accounts.

+11. Transfer SOL from _marketing_ account to the _trader distributor_ account using the _Phantom_ wallet on Solana.

-11. Run this command again to make sure that all the _main_ accounts have sufficient SOL:
+12. Run this command again to make sure that all the _main_ accounts have sufficient SOL:

     ```bash
     yarn distribute-funds:dry-run
     ```

-12. Run these commands to distribute funds from the _distributor_ accounts to all the _sniper_ and _trader_ accounts:
+13. Run these commands to distribute funds from the _distributor_ accounts to all the _sniper_ and _trader_ accounts:

     ```bash
     yarn distribute-funds && yarn get-funds
     ```

-13. Make sure that the _marketing_ account has at least 600 USD budget.
+14. Make sure that the _marketing_ account has at least 400 USDC budget.

-14. Add 200 USD to the account on [Graming](https://graming.com/usd/).
+15. Make sure that the account on [Graming](https://graming.com/usd/) is topped up with at least 100 USD.

-# Token Launch Plan
+# Token Pre Launch Phase

 1. Find a meta using the following platforms: